2021-2022 Undergraduate Grading FAQ

 We recognize that the pandemic continues to create stress and uncertainty for students.
 In response, we are temporarily extending a more flexible withdrawal policy, allowing students to withdraw from a course at any time up until the last day of class.
 However, in a difference from the previous policy, if a student withdraws from a course after the drop/add deadline, it will appear on the student’s official transcript with a W grade.
 This will empower students to make informed decisions about whether they would like a grade recorded for the class or to withdraw and receive a W. Courses that have already ended or have been graded cannot be dropped.

-No, tuition adjustments are not made after the drop/add deadline.
+No, tuition adjustments are not made after the drop/add deadline unless it is for a complete term withdrawal.

 Q8: Who do I contact if I have further questions about the changes to grading for the 2021-22 academic year?